Delcy Rodríguez: President of the Constituent Assembly

-On July 30, 2017, Rodríguez was elected as a deputy for Caracas to the National Constituent Assembly (ANC).
-Upon the ANC's establishment on 4 August 2017, in the Federal Legislative Palace, she was chosen as its president.
-On 27 January 2018, Venezuelan President Nicolás Maduro announced Rodríguez as the president of a then-to-be-legalized political entity, the Somos Venezuela Movement (MSV).
-On 7 February, Rodríguez resigned from the United Socialist Party of Venezuela (PSUV) and joined the ranks of the MSV, adhering to statutes prohibiting dual membership in political organizations within the country.
-In October of the same year, she re-entered the PSUV as a member.
+In July 2017, Rodríguez was elected as a deputy for Caracas to the National Constituent Assembly (ANC).
+Upon the ANC's establishment in August 2017, in the Federal Legislative Palace, she was chosen as its president.
+In January 2018, President Maduro announced Rodríguez as the president of a then-to-be-legalized political entity, the Somos Venezuela Movement (MSV).
+In February 2018, Rodríguez resigned from the United Socialist Party of Venezuela (PSUV) and joined the ranks of the MSV, adhering to statutes prohibiting dual membership in political organizations within the country.
+In October 2018, she re-entered the PSUV as a member.